MiSTer-devel/MkDocs_MiSTer/docs/advanced/mgl.md

 | TurboGrafx-16       | _Console/TurboGrafx16 | 1     | 0       | f    |
 | TurboGrafx-16 CD    | _Console/TurboGrafx16 | 1     | 0       | s    |

-A more comprehensive list of MGL argments documented by Wizzo can be found [here](https://github.com/wizzomafizzo/mrext/blob/main/docs/systems.md){target=_blank}.
+A more comprehensive list of MGL arguments documented by Wizzo can be found [here](https://github.com/wizzomafizzo/mrext/blob/main/docs/systems.md){target=_blank}.

 ## Arcade Cores

 Arcade cores cannot be launched using MGL files.
-If you want to make a shortcut to an arcade core elsewhere in the menu, you'll instead have to *symlink* it there.
+If you want to make a shortcut to an arcade core elsewhere in the menu, you'll instead have to *symlink* (symbolic link) it there.

 For example, either through SSH or the console (press `F9` from the menu):
 ```